Konark Temple Timings and Entry tickets

 Key attractions in Konark Temple

-The Konarak sanctuary likewise denotes the finish of the sanctuary building engineering in Odisha.
-Aside from the portrayal of the stone haggles caparisoned ponies drawing the huge chariot of Sun God, the Konarak Temple is a normal case of the Odishan sanctuary design.
-The sanctuary isn't unique in relation to those of different locales.
+The Konarak Temple likewise denotes the finish of the Temple building engineering in Odisha.
+Aside from the portrayal of the stone haggles caparisoned ponies drawing the huge chariot of Sun God, the Konarak Temple is a normal case of the Odishan Temple design.
+The Temple isn't unique in relation to those of different locales.

 This image isn't of a sundial.
 It is a many-sided portrayal of the Dharmachakra, or Wheel of Sun, Konark

 The wheels of the chariot are additionally representative and have been deciphered as the 'Wheel of Life'.
 They depict the cycle of creation, protection and accomplishment of acknowledgment.
 The breadth of every one of the wheels is about nine(2.73 meters) feet and every one of them has a set eight a balance of.
 They are extravagantly cut everywhere.
 The thicker ones are altogether cut with roundabout emblems at their focuses on the most stretched out piece of the face.
 The axels of the wheels venture by around one foot from the surface, having comparable adornments at their finishes.
 The edges are cut with structures of foliages with different flying creatures and creatures, while the emblems in the spokes are cut with the figures of ladies in different extravagant stances, for the most part of sexual nature.

 The nata mandir before the Jagamohana is flawlessly cut with the pictures of artists, greenery and foliage, men in protective layer, and inventively suggestion.